IEP Present Levels (PLAAFP) in Maryland

 For preschool children, present levels must describe how the disability affects participation in appropriate activities (34 CFR 300.320(a)(1)(ii)).

-For transition-age students (age 14+), present levels must include results of age-appropriate transition assessments addressing interests, preferences, and strengths (COMAR 13A.05.01.09A(3)).
+For transition-age students (age 14+), present levels must include results of age-appropriate transition assessments addressing interests, preferences, strengths, and needs in education/training, employment, and independent living (COMAR 13A.05.01.09(A)(3)).

 Key Timelines